-Archangel interpretation of tarot cards.
-Ways to interpret tarot cards. — High Priest, Hierophant
+Archangel tarot card interpretation.
+Ways to interpret Tarot cards. — High Priest, Hierophant

-The meaning of the cards in fortune-telling is one of the pillars of the fortune-telling when interpreting the alignment.
-After all, it is important not only to ask the right question, choose the necessary alignment and cards, but also to give the correct interpretation.
-Below we will talk about the classic interpretation of tarot cards.
+The meaning of cards in fortune telling is one of the fortuneteller’s supports when interpreting the layout.
+After all, it is important not only to ask the question correctly, choose the necessary layout and cards, but also to give the correct interpretation.
+Below we will talk about the classic interpretation of Tarot cards.

 In the article:

-Despite the existence of several Tarot schools, in which there are sometimes significant, and sometimes not very differences, most of the meanings are still similar.
-Thus, you will not need to remember new interpretations for each new deck.
-It is enough to know the classical meanings, based on them, it is much easier to understand and remember the non-traditional meanings of modern schools.
+Despite the existence of several schools of Tarot, in which there are sometimes significant and sometimes not very significant differences, most of the meanings are still similar.
+This way, you won't have to memorize new interpretations for each new deck.
+It is enough to know the classical meanings; based on them, it is much easier to understand and remember the non-traditional meanings of modern schools.

-So, in any Tarot deck there is 22 Major Arcana and 56 Junior.
-This is the standard number, and no matter how the names or their meanings change, the number of cards remains the same.
-If there are fewer Major Arcana in your deck, or it is not divided into Major and Minor at all, this means that you are holding in your hands, and the traditional Tarot values will not suit you.
+So, in any Tarot deck there is 22 Major Arcana And 56 Junior.
+This is a standard number, and no matter how the names or their meanings change, the number of cards remains the same.
+If your deck has fewer Major Arcana, or it is not divided into Major and Minor Arcana at all, this means that you are holding in your hands, and the traditional Tarot meanings will not suit you.
 For all other cases, you can safely use the interpretations presented below.

-We give a brief very general meaning of each of the arcana, which can be used on or as a clue.
-It is important to understand that each of the arcana is much more multifaceted and wider in its meaning, especially it depends on the position of the card in the layout, as well as on the other cards surrounding it.
+We provide a brief, very general meaning of each of the arcana, which can be used on or as a hint.
+It is important to understand that each of the arcana is much more multifaceted and broader in its meaning, especially depending on the position of the card in the layout, as well as on the other cards surrounding it.

 J. Baines, S. Vronsky “Fate on the steps of the Golden Tarot”

-"Jester"- this is the first, and sometimes the zero lasso, since some decks begin with it, and some end.
-The card speaks of simplicity, childish inexperience and trust in the world on the one hand, and excessive impulsiveness, "blind" trust, stupidity, on the other.
-At the same time, the zero lasso symbolizes great potential, unusualness, often symbolizes "white crows", which stand out sharply against the background of the gray mass.
+"Jester"- this is the first, and sometimes zero, arcan, since some decks begin with it, and some end with it.
+The card speaks of simplicity, childish inexperience and trust in the world on the one hand, and excessive impulsiveness, “blind” trust, stupidity, on the other.
+At the same time, the zero lasso symbolizes great potential, unusualness, and often symbolizes "white crows", standing out sharply against the background of the gray mass.

-"Empress"- the next Major Arcana, which is a symbol of femininity. « Empress" - this is the embodiment of a woman in the roles of mother and mistress.
-It symbolizes harmonious relationships, marriage, the birth of children, prosperity in the family and general material well-being.
+"Empress"- the next Major Arcana, which is a symbol of femininity. « Empress" - This is the embodiment of a woman in the roles of mother and housewife.
+Symbolizes harmonious relationships, marriage, the birth of children, family prosperity and general material well-being.

-"Emperor"- the fourth card, speaking of power and authority.
-It symbolizes a stable position in society, the increase and implementation of planned projects.
-Sometimes « Emperor" goes too far and becomes a cruel dictator.
-He also talks about the help of an influential friend from the outside.
+"Emperor"- the fourth card, talking about power and authority.
+Symbolizes a stable position in society, promotion and implementation of planned projects.
+Sometimes « Emperor" goes too far and becomes a brutal dictator.
+It also speaks of the help of an influential friend from the outside.

 "Lovers"- the sixth lasso, which has the main meaning of love.
 Another, no less common, is the choice between two opposite and equally attractive options.